GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 -  Create a _default backend_ deployment to serve 404 for all non-matching
    hosts and paths
 -  Create an _Ingress Resource_ for the _application_
--  Configure an _nginx ingress_ deployment as an Ingress Controller for the _application_
+-  Configure an _Nginx ingress_ deployment as an Ingress Controller for the _application_
--  Test nginx ingress functionality by accessing the Google Cloud L4 LB frontend IP and ensure it can access the web application
+-  Test Nginx ingress functionality by accessing the Google Cloud L4 LB frontend IP and ensure it can access the web application

 # Costs

 This tutorial uses billable components of Cloud Platform, including:

--  Google Kubernetes Engine
+-  Kubernetes Engine
 -  Google Cloud Load Balancing

 Use the [Pricing Calculator](https://cloud.google.com/products/calculator) to